winters0x64/WebSec/Tasks/Web App/gxt/done.md

 11) Implemented sessions
 12) Implemented ticket booking procedure
 13) Implemented cookies to calculate the time spent by the user from logging in to completing the ticket booking process.
+14) Finished the admin panel with features such as deleting a user and changing the password of a user
+15) Finsihed the project